AtaMustafa87/crewaAI-practice/README.md

   * Communicate and collaborate with other agents
   * Maintain memory of interactions
   * Delegate tasks when allowed

+# Task
+In the CrewAI framework, a Task is a specific assignment completed by an Agent.

+Tasks provide all necessary details for execution, such as a description, the agent responsible, required tools, and more, facilitating a wide range of action complexities.

+Tasks within CrewAI can be collaborative, requiring multiple agents to work together.
+This is managed through the task properties and orchestrated by the Crew’s process, enhancing teamwork and efficiency.

 * Like Crew, there are two ways to create agent using YAML or using code
 * Agent tools, CrewAI toolkit and LangChain toolkit
 * Agent can have memory and context stored for later use